apache/datafusion-ballista/README.md

   under the License.
 -->

-# Maintenance Status Notice

-> [!NOTE]
-> The Apache DataFusion kapot subproject is not currently actively maintained.

-> We encourage and welcome new contributors and maintainers to join the project.
-If you are passionate about distributed computing, Rust, or enhancing the performance of data processing frameworks, your contributions could make a significant impact on the future of kapot.
-Whether it's fixing bugs, adding new features, or improving documentation, any level of contribution is highly valued.

-> To get involved, please reach out through our mailing list or join the discussion on our GitHub Issues page.
-Together, we can continue to advance the project and ensure that kapot remains a valuable tool for the community.

-# kapot: Distributed SQL Query Engine, built on Apache Arrow
+# Kapôt: Distributed SQL Query Engine, built on Apache Arrow

-kapot is a distributed SQL query engine powered by the Rust implementation of [Apache Arrow][arrow] and [Apache Arrow DataFusion][datafusion].
+Kapôt is a distributed SQL query engine powered by the Rust implementation of [Apache Arrow][arrow] and [Apache Arrow DataFusion][datafusion].
+It's based on [Apache Datafusion Ballista][https://datafusion.apache.org/ballista/], but it is being updated.

+Kapôt is designed to work primary on a kuberentes cluster, but is also able to work with a simple cluster joining instances.
+It's already designed to work primary on distributed file systems like S3 compatibles.

-If you are looking for documentation for a released version of kapot, please refer to the [kapot User Guide][user-guide].
+If you are looking for documentation for a released version of Kapôt, please refer to the

+[Kapôt User Guide][user-guide].

 ## Overview

-kapot implements a similar design to Apache Spark (particularly Spark SQL), but there are some key differences:
+Kapôt implements a similar design to Apache Spark (particularly Spark SQL), but there are some key differences:

 - The choice of Rust as the main execution language avoids the overhead of GC pauses and results in deterministic processing times.
-- kapot is designed from the ground up to use columnar data, enabling a number of efficiencies such as vectorized processing (SIMD) and efficient compression.
+- Kapôt is designed from the ground up to use columnar data, enabling a number of efficiencies such as vectorized processing (SIMD) and efficient compression.
 Although Spark does have some columnar support, it is still largely row-based today.
 - The combination of Rust and Arrow provides excellent memory efficiency and memory usage can be 5x - 10x lower than